Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during post-commute resets", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "How to keep a face yoga session realistic during post-commute resets" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during post-commute resets" is whether the reader can choose one cue that already exists in the day with less uncertainty.
+For "Realistic session: post commute resets", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Realistic session: post commute resets" when you want app support for that action.
+The useful signal for "Realistic session: post commute resets" is whether the reader can choose one cue that already exists in the day with less uncertainty.

 Evidence boundary